mykle1/Hello-Lucy/README.md

 ## Credit to Strawberry for MMM-voice

-This "hack" was only possible because of his fine work.
+This enhancement was only possible because of his fine work.

 ## Mykle, this isn't really a module